Job outlooks for Accounting technicians and bookkeepers

 - There are a small number of unemployed workers with recent experience in this occupation.

-- Jobs in this occupational group mainly depend on the demand for compiling financial statements, bookkeeping, and payroll services.
+Demand for this occupational group depends mainly on the demand for bookkeeping, financial statement compilation and payroll services.

-- Demand related to new accounting standards, cybersecurity, and enhanced cash flow monitoring, transparency, and fraud prevention continue to support the expansion of accounting services.
+Demand related to new accounting standards and fraud prevention continue to support the expansion of accounting services.

-- Approximately 730 people worked in this occupation in May 2016.
+- Approximately 3,520 people work in this occupation.

 - Accounting technicians and bookkeepers mainly work in the following sectors: